keptn-contrib/dynatrace-service/documentation/slis-via-dashboard.md

 ### USQL tiles

 Depending on the query and visualization type, a USQL tile will produce one or more SLIs.
-Single value queries always produce a single SLI, whereas bar charts, pie charts and tables produce an SLI (and SLO) for each value of the selected dimension.
-Line chart and funnel visualization types are currently not supported.
+Single value queries always produce a single SLI, whereas bar charts, line charts, pie charts and tables produce an SLI (and SLO) for each value of the selected dimension.
+The funnel visualization type is currently not supported.

 ## Automatic expansion of results including one or more dimensions